 Sudden or traumatic loss can be one of the most difficult losses to cope with for many reasons.
 The way in which someone died may be hard to think of when the death was traumatic.
-We may feel conflicting feelings of anger, sadness, betrayal, fondness, relief, guilt, and love all at the same time.
+We may feel conflicting feelings such as anger, sadness, betrayal, fondness, relief, guilt, and love all at the same time.

 We may have a hard time connecting with others who may not understand the complicated feelings we are experiencing.
 We may feel as if we are alone.